You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-Place the red fire hydrant marker slightly off-center toward the front.
-Dogs instinctively target vertical objects, so this placement naturally draws them to use the spot consistently — that’s the training benefit that actually sticks.
+Place the red fire hydrant marker slightly off center toward the front.
+Dogs tend to target vertical objects so this will help draw the dog to the marker spot to go to the bathroom.

-Rotate the turf mat every two weeks so it wears evenly and lasts longer.
+It’s a good idea to rotate the turf mat every two weeks so that it wears evenly.

 Prep Time: 10 min | Active Project Time: 20 min | Difficulty Level: Beginner